alcaprar/ridertrack/documentation/REST API/auth/Register and login with facebook.md

-## Register and login with google
+## Register and login with facebook

-It redirects to google oauth2 page and waits for the response.
+It redirects to facebook page and waits for the response.
-If the google login is successful it returns a jwt token otherwise the error.
+If the facebook login is successful it returns a jwt token otherwise the error.

-Important: there is only one endpoint for login and registration with google.
+Important: there is only one endpoint for login and registration with facebook.

 ### URL

-/api/auth/register/google
+/api/auth/register/facebook

 ### Method